|Employer||Parliament of Zimbabwe|

 |Political party||National Patriotic Front|

-Masango Matambanadzo was a Zimbabwean politician and Member of Parliament for Kwekwe Central Constituency, he was a member of the National Patriotic Front party.
-He was popularly known as the Black Man
+Masango Matambanadzo was a Zimbabwean politician and Member of Parliament for Kwekwe Central Constituency.
+He was a member of Zanu PF and then National Patriotic Front.
+He was popularly known as the Black Man.

 Masango was first elected MP from 2013 to 2018.
 He also contested in the 2018 harmonized elections under the ticket of National Patriotic Front and won resoundingly with 7,578 votes.
 He was a member of Zanu PF from youth and held the position of Secretary for Social Welfare.
 He was the Zanu PF Main Wing Secretary for Indigenisation in Sherwood Rural and Urban Districts.
 He also held the position of Vice Chairman of DCC (Zanu PF).

 He was the Zimbabwe Miners Federation Regional Representative.
 He was also elected National Vice President of Zimbabwe Miners Federation responsible for Production and Technology.
 He was responsible for the revival of the high gold production figures for the Small Scale Miners from 2015 to date, with Small Scale Miners contributing 70% of the current total gold output of 30 tons in 2018.
 He also played a pivotal role in the opening and reopening of closed and new companies in Kwekwe Constituency.

 He was expelled from Zanu PF in 2017 on charges of belonging to the G40 faction

 Suspected Food Poisoning